Zeddxx/instagram-clone/README.md

 - User profile page - user can watch their user profile by clicking into profile icon.
 - explore page where you can see all posts in one place.
 - Search functionality where user can search other user with there username.
+- Saved posts and view saved posts.

 ## Brief description

 This is a social media clone made with NextJs 13.

 - Reactjs as frontend
+- NextJs as my framework
 - [Appwrite](https://www.appwrite.io) as my database
   - appwrite auth
   - appwrite storage